Faisal-repo/Empty/🚀 Major Project Roadmap CNN Quantization & Smol LLM Integration.md

 - **Interactive Tools:**
     - Use [Mermaid Live Editor](https://mermaid.live/) to edit and visualize diagrams.
     - Use [Excalidraw](https://excalidraw.com/) for hand-drawn style sketches.

----

-## 🎯 Final Tips & Thoughts

-- **Iterate and Experiment:**
-    Keep a detailed lab notebook in Obsidian.
-Use tags like `#experiment`, `#todo`, and `#results` to track your progress.
-- **Collaboration:**
-    If working in a team, consider using shared Obsidian vaults or Git repositories for seamless collaboration.
-- **Stay Updated:**
-    Follow relevant blogs and forums to keep up with the latest advances in quantization and model compression.

----

-Enjoy your journey through this exciting project!
-Remember, every experiment is a step toward understanding and innovation.
-Happy building! 🚀✨